 Blessed with clear weather that day, we were treated to unimpeded views of Mt Fuji.
 The view was incredible, with the magnificent mountain overlooking the pristine waters of Lake Kawaguchiko.

 Along the way, we also came across children living nearby and folks just going about their daily routine.
 The children were extremely polite and welcoming, greeting us “Konnichiwa” as we passed by.

 Must be nice to live there and wake up to such amazing sights every day.

 We made it to the last stop of the red line bus route, Oishi Park, on foot.
 Unfortunately, we weren’t there at a good time and the gardens were pretty bare, save for some specks for spring blooms.

 Shortly after countless mandatory tourist shots of the areas, we hopped on the bus and returned back to Kawaguchiko station.

 Returning to Tokyo from Lake Kawaguchiko

-You can either take the trains back (same route to Lake Kawaguchiko but in reverse) or get yourself a seat on a highway bus.
+You can either take the train back (same route to Lake Kawaguchiko but in reverse) or get yourself a seat on a highway bus.

 My preference is the highway bus to any of the stations on the Yamanote line so you can rest your sore legs on the bus.
 Besides, I feel it’s kinda stressful to catch train transfers and whatnots.
 The traffic at night is typically not congested, so you can expect a little more than 2 hours on the bus.